 It was in the year 1952, the church adapted the SPG (Anglican) order of service and continues to be one of the few churches in the Diocese, where Anglican worship form is practiced.

-Since then the church is continually on the path of progress, the number of the families increasing from 50 in 1950 to 450 families now in 2015.
+Since then the church is continually on the path of progress, the number of the families increased from 50 in 1950 to around 500 families now in 2017.

 The members of the church are spread out vastly, most of whom reside at various places of the south Madras.
 This congregation consists of members who are from different walks of life.
 There are a number of professors, Teachers, Lawyers, bureaucrats, I.T. professionals, who render their support to the church using their influence in their respective areas of vocation.